Come on Rotorua, let's clean the air

-The Rotorua urban area (see orange zone in map below) regularly exceeds the National Environmental Standards for Air Quality in the winter.
-The main cause of our poor air quality is smoke from home heating fires.
-The most vulnerable to the negative effects of air pollution are the very young, the elderly and those who already suffer from respiratory conditions such as asthma.
+The most vulnerable to the adverse health effects of our air pollution are the very young, the elderly and those who suffer from respiratory conditions such as asthma.

 Approximately 228 tonnes of fine particulates are discharged annually into Rotorua's air.
 We need to reduce this by 60 tonnes to meet the safe and acceptable standards set by the Ministry for Environment.

 The biggest source of Rotorua's urban air pollution is from solid fuel burners for home heating.

 The burner in your Rotorua Airshed property is compliant if it is a wood burner and has a Code Compliance Certificate issued under the Building Act 2004 that is dated after 1 September 2005.
 You can check this by contacting Rotorua Lakes Council.

 If your burner does not meet all of the conditions listed above it is non-compliant and illegal to use.

 There are also rules regarding installing a new wood burner in the Rotorua Airshed and installing a wood burner in a property that has had its previous burner removed at the point of sale.